 DeRosa feels helicopter parenting induces anxiety for a number of reasons :

-❇️ Parents find that both they and their child are exhausted due to the lack of space from one another.
+- Parents find that both they and their children are exhausted due to the lack of space from one another.

-❇️ A sense of emptiness will take over when kids have left home and then parents don’t know what to do with their time anymore.
+- A sense of emptiness will take over when kids leave home and parents don’t know what to do with their time anymore.

 How can you fix helicopter parenting? 🤔

 DeRosa feels the way to putting an end to helicopter parenting is “to let go.”

 This can be the “hardest part” of parenting because it’s sad to know that you aren’t needed as much as your child gets older.

 DeRosa feels parents who want to stop helicopter parenting should start giving their child a few responsibilities around the house. ✊

 This way kids will be gradually prepared for independence.
 While parents will start to have time for themselves.

 Newfound freedom for kids and parents can be scary! 😟

 DeRosa feels that in those moments of what might feel like dread, parents need to resolve to consciously do things that are separate from their child.